alexttx/emacs-demo/README.md

 Then we hired a young kid.
 He laughed at my misfortune and threw around phrases like "language server".
 It took a few years, but I finally took the bait and jumped into 21st century Emacs.
+While learning about using language servers with Emacs, I learned of many new (to me) features.

-This tutorial describes some of "new" tricks I learned, such as:
+This tutorial describes some of "new" features, such as:

 - Emacs package management
+   - Using different pacakge dirs for different versions of Emacs
+   - Automatically downloading and building packages when first starting Emacs
+- Using ~/.emacs.d/init.el instead of ~/.emacs
+  - A self contained configuration, amenable to use with Git
+  - Using Git submodules to access packages not found on the standard package servers
 - General Emacs features (not specific to software development):
   - Which-key
   - Completion styles